 Karen Elliott Reg MBACP (Accred)

-* Learn new ways to cope with stress and anxiety
+* Learn new ways to cope with stress, anxiety and depression

 * Improve your communication skills